akhomy/docker-compose-lamp/README.md

 ### Extra features

 To enable **Selenium** check **docker-compose.yml** and uncomment related **selenium** and **php-fpm-data** sections.
-The same for other images non enabled by default.
+The same for other images not enabled by default.

-To enable custom configs from files, please, check image info and uncomment related image volumes section.
+To enable custom configs from files, please, check the image info and uncomment related image volumes section.

+You can build own images based on base images.
+Check the `php-fpm` section for using custom image builds.
+The custom PHP-FPM image sample is located in the directory - `docker/images/php-fpm`.

-For running multiple instances on your local machine you could update IP range or port inside **docker-compose.yml**.
-For this, on your instance change IPs to another range, e.g. from `172.55` to `172.54.*`.
+For running multiple instances on your local machine, you can update the IP range or ports inside **docker-compose.yml**.
+For this, on your instance, change IPs to another range, e.g. from `172.55` to `172.54.*`.
 The same are for ports.

 ## Documentation